1 egg (at room temperature)

 1 tbsp white vinegar (lemon juice would also work)

-3/4 cup strained or Greek yoghurt (also at room temperature) - any creamy yoghurt would do
+3/4 cup strained or Greek yogurt (also at room temperature) - any creamy yogurt would do

 1 small clove garlic crushed or minced